kurtosis-tech/awesome-kurtosis/simple-api/README.md

 $ kurtosis service logs kurtosis-enclave kurtosis-simple-api
 ```

-which will produce an output as this:
+which will produce an output like this:

 ```shell
 $ kurtosis service logs kurtosis-enclave kurtosis-simple-api